 On October 2, 1996, the Company's Board of Directors approved the Stock Option Plan ("Stock Option Plan").
 The terms of the Stock Option Plan provide for the granting of up to 105,800 shares of common stock to certain officers and directors.
 The Stock Option Plan provides for the granting of both incentive and non-incentive stock options.
 The terms of the options may not exceed 10 years from the date the options are granted.
-Incentive stock options granted to stockholders with 10% or less of the total combined voting power of all classes of stock of the Company shall be granted at an option price of not less than 100% of the fair market value at the grant date, and the term of the option may not exceed 10 years from the date to stockholders with more than 10% of the total combined voting power of all classes of stock of the Company shall be granted to stockholders with more than 10% of the total combined voting power of all classes of stock of the Company shall be granted at an option may not exceed 10 years from the date of grant.
+Incentive stock options granted to stockholders with 10% or less of the total combined voting power of all classes of stock of the Company shall be granted at an option price of not less than 100% of the fair market value at the grant date, and the term of the option may not exceed 10 years from the date of grant.
 Incentive stock options granted to stockholders with more than 10% of the total combined voting power of all classes of stock of the Company shall be granted at an option price of not less than 110% of the fair market value at the grant date, and the term of the option may not exceed 5 years from the date of the grant.
 Non-incentive stock options shall be granted at an option price of not less than the fair market value at the grant date.
 At September 30, 2007, the plan expired for future option grants under the Stock Option Plan.